towshif/towshif.github.io/docs/04.Organizing-Reporting/markdown_publishing.md

 ## Build the mkdocs project
 We will be using `mkdocs` for publishing markdown in to web html.

-    mkdocs build [DIRECTORY]   # with convert .md filed into .html and put in site/ directory.
+    mkdocs build [DIRECTORY]   # build/ convert .md filed into .html and put in site/ directory.

-once you run this command you will see a new directory called `site/` which contains the `html` files generated from the .md documents.
-Now this folder is ready to host on the web.
+Once you run this command you will see a new directory called `site/` which contains the `html` files generated from the .md documents.
+Now this folder is ready to be hosted on the web.

 ----

-More Examples of config for `mkdocs.yml`
+## More Examples of config for `mkdocs.yml`

-Custom Navigation menu (pages).
+#### Custom Navigation menu (pages).

     # mkdocs.yml -- MkDocs configuration, all *.md files relative to docs/
     site_name: UL HPC Developpers Documentaion